 Definition While the distinction between tactical, operational, and strategic bombing can be blurred, they are distinct methodologies generally used for different purposes.
 Strategic bombing is a methodology distinct from both tactical bombing and the use of strategic air assets in an operational capacity.
 Methods used to deliver ordnance Enemy morale and terror bombing Paratrooper.
 Pakistani Paratroopers Landing at Kalam Valley During Kalam Valley Annual Festival Paratroopers are military parachutists — military personnel trained in parachuting into an operation and usually functioning as part of an airborne force.

 In addition to combat units, they may include combat support units or sub-units, such as artillery and engineers, and logistic units or sub-units.
 Historically, such brigades have sometimes been called brigade-groups.
+On operations, a brigade may comprise both organic elements and attached elements, including some temporarily attached for a specific task.
 Artillery battery.
 Land usage Historically the term "battery" referred to a cluster of cannon in action as a group, either in a temporary field position during a battle or at the siege of a fortress or a city.

 Troops in various forces Today, a troop is defined differently in different armed forces.
 In the Australian Army a troop is the equivalent of a platoon sized element in units of certain corps, those being: The SASR is the only unit in the Royal Australian Infantry Corps to use the term troop to refer to its platoon size elements.
 Military police.
 Military police (MP) are police organizations connected with, or part of, the military of a state.

 Description The word can have different meanings in different countries, and may refer to: The status of military police is usually prominently displayed on the helmet and/or on an armband, brassard, or arm or shoulder flash.
 In the Second World War, the military police of the German Army still used a metal gorget as an emblem.
+Naval police are sometimes called "masters-at-arms".
 Parachute.
 Drogue chutes are used to aid horizontal deceleration of a vehicle (a fixed-wing aircraft, or a drag racer), or to provide stability (certain types of light aircraft in distress; tandem free-fall).